 A basement of around 40 square metres might cost you around £130,000, though this ranges from £100,000 to £160,000 and beyond.

-A new basement space under your house will cost you more than digging a new space underneath a garden.
-If, on the other hand, you are simply looking to convert an existing cellar, then the price ranges from £750 – £1,400 per m2.
+How much you spend will depend on where you are getting your basement extension built, and the specific requirements of your project.
+For example, a new basement space under your house will cost you more than digging a new space underneath a garden.
+If, on the other hand, you are simply looking to convert an existing cellar, then prices will be lower.

 They can take anywhere between 12 and 20 weeks to complete.